JeremiahZhang/MachineLearningJourney/_mllogs/GIT.md

 	- copy the SSH of the new repo
 	- git add -a
 	- git commit -m "add new repo"
-	- git remote add learnml <my SSH clone URL add>
+	- git remote add learnml <-my SSH clone URL add->
 	- git push -u learnml master

 ----------